-This edition was published by Baen Books on February 3, 2015 in paperback and has 320 pages.
+It is part of the , series and is a This military science fiction is a paperback edition that was published by Baen Books on February 3, 2015 and has 320 pages.

 Second in the Cobra Rebellion military sci-fi subseries (eighth in the overall Cobra series) and revolving around the Broom family and their fellow Cobras.
 The focus is spread out over the four subplots.